-If you are inclined to use tails like coin, token, or cash, just drop them.
-In the early years of Cryptocurrency, it was a common practice to use “coin” in the name (Bitcoin, Litecoin, Dogecoin) but it became overused.
+If you are inclined to use tails like coins, tokens, or cash, just drop them.
+In the early years of Cryptocurrency, it was a common practice to use “coin” in the name (Bitcoin, Litecoin, Dogecoin), but it became overused.

-After you find a suitable name, you will also need a suitable symbol.
+After finding a suitable name, you will also need a suitable symbol.

 Your cryptocurrency’s symbol must be a combination of 3-4 letters, preferably an abbreviation of the name.
 It has to be unique, easy to remember, and easy to associate with the name.
 The symbol is also used on listings and exchanges to identify your cryptocurrency.

 Mainly, your token or coin will be added to a table together with other currencies.
-If your logo can draw attention inside those listings, it will be easier to extend your community.
+If your logo can draw attention inside those listings, extending your community will make it easier.

-While Dogecoin is getting listed on Binance, in 2019 the concept of the doge meme-coin seems to be replicated by DogeCash and DogeToken.
+While Dogecoin got listed on big exchanges like Binance and Coinbase and rose to the top 10 Cryptos, the concept of the doge meme-coin seems to be replicated by DogeCash and DogeToken.
 By looking at CoinMarketCap, the two new currencies don’t seem to be doing well.
-This situation may just illustrate how important is to be original and innovative when you’re trying to create a new cryptocurrency.
+This situation may just illustrate how important it is to be original and innovative when you’re trying to create a new cryptocurrency.